abhinov-gogoi/AbhinovGogoi_Phase1_VirendraSharma/README.md

 The details of the user interface are shown to the user.
 The user has to select from the options listed

     1. The first option returns the current file names in ascending order.
-The main directory can be assigned in Main class.
+The main directory can be assigned in LockedMe class.

     2. The second option returns the details of the user interface options displaying the following: